 [Section 11 amended by No. 68 of 1974 s.
 3.]

-12. Who may register
+12. Who can apply to be registered

 (1) A painter (not being a partnership, company or other body corporate) who applies to be registered under this Act is entitled to be so registered if and when he pays the prescribed fees for such registration and satisfies the Board that he has attained the age of 21 years and is of good character and that he —